Analysis | The surprisingly simple political calculus behind ‘cancel culture’

 On Monday, Biden touted the success of the government in the moment.

 “Last week, I said help is on the way.
-This week, I can report that it isn’t just on the way, it’s here, sooner than many ever thought possible,” Biden said in remarks from the White House.
+This week, I can report that it isn’t just on the way, it’s here, sooner than many ever thought possible,” Biden said from the White House.
 “Over the next 10 days, we’ll reach two goals, two giant goals.
-The first is 100 million shots in people’s arms will have been completed within the next ten days.
+The first is 100 million shots in people’s arms will have been completed within the next 10 days.
 And 100 million checks in people’s pockets in the next 100 days.
 Shots in arms and money in pockets.
 That’s important.”

 A pithy summary of the moment, certainly.
 But also a measure of how quickly the political victory in the relief bill was lodged.